-meant to express the soil surface roughness and not the general roughness.
-This might partly explain the disagreement between measurements on the forest and stubble plots, where vegetation residuals can distort the measurement.
-This would mainly be an issue for the noncontact methods and the chain, whereas the pinboard has the advantage that the pins can fit in between straws and still reproduce the height difference of the soil surface.
-For the stereophoto method an explanation for the relatively low values and spread of RR data is that the plant residuals have a too fine structure to be reconstructed resulting in an interpolated surface between some points, filtering out details.
-The Xtion Pro is also reported to have trouble reproducing surfaces with large height gradients, where the pattern recognition may fail locally (Mankoff and Russo, 2012).
-This means that plants with very thin structures might be skipped.
-However the RR values measured with the Xtion Pro on forest and stubble are significantly higher than that of the stereophoto method, which could indicate that the Xtion Pro manages to capture more height differences than the stereophoto.
-While this finding is based on the distribution of RR values and visual inspection of the point clouds (not shown), it would be beneficial to do more systematic point cloud comparisons, to get a better understanding of the pros and cons of the Xtion Pro relative to the stereophoto technique.
+The vegetation residuals were not filtered out prior to the RR calculation even though RR is meant to express the soil surface roughness and not the general roughness.
+This might partly explain the disagreement between measurement on the forest and stubble plots, where vegetation residuals can distort the measurement.
+This would mainly be

+- an issue for the non-contact methods and the chain, whereas the pinboard has the advantage that the pins can fit in between straws and still reproduce the height difference of the soil surface.
+For the stereophoto method an explanation for the relatively low values and spread of RR data is that the plant residuals have a too fine structure to be reconstructed resulting in an interpolated surface between some points, filtering out - details.
+This explanation could apply to the Xtion Pro as well, but the RR value measured with the Xtion Pro on forest and stubble is significantly higher than that of the stereophoto method, indicating that the Xtion Pro does not have the same issues as the stereophoto method.
 For the chain, the explanation for the relatively low values and spread of RR data can be that the size of the joints is too large to fit in between smaller soil aggregates, resulting in a smoother surface as reproduced by the roller chain than in reality.
 This means that the resolution of the chain method is restricting its applicability to surfaces that have relatively large soil aggregates, as also concluded by Jester and Klik (2005).
 Another restriction for the chain method is that it is not measuring height differences but surface length differences (Skidmore, 1994).

-Figure 5 shows the RR values for one plot on a harrowed field.
+Figure 5 shows the RR values for one representative plot on a harrowed field.
 Since roughness for each point cloud is calculated as the standard deviation of the full point cloud, only one number can be presented for the sensor methods.
+The numeric difference between the TLS, taken here as the most accurate method, and the other

-The numeric difference between the TLS, taken here as the most accurate method, and the other methods is smallest for the pinboard (+3%) and Xtion Pro (-7%), intermediate for the stereophoto (-16%) and largest for the chain method (+35%).
-Although it is not possible to base the argument on statistics, the results seems to indicate that the Xtion Pro is in better agreement with the TLS than the stereophoto and therefore more
+- ference between the TLS, taken here as the most accurate method, and the other methods is smallest for the pinboard (+3%) and Xtion Pro (-7%), intermediate for the stereophoto (-16%) and largest for the chain method (+35%).
+Although it is not possible to base the argument on statistics, the results seems to indicate that the Xtion Pro is in better agreement with the TLS than the stereophoto and therefore more ac- - curate.
+Likewise the pinboard is in better agreement with the TLS than the chain.
+To further assess these first results in detail and to be able to base them on statistics, more replicates are needed.